Charles XIV John: Revolutionary Wars

 After returning from Vienna, he resided in Paris.
 He married Désirée Clary in August 1798, the daughter of a Marseilles merchant, and once engaged to Napoleon, and Joseph Bonaparte's sister-in-law.
-In November of the same year he was made commander of the army of observation on the upper Rhine.
+In November of the same year, he was made commander of the army of observation on the upper Rhine.
 Although solicited to do so by Barras and Joseph Bonaparte, he did not take part in the coup d'état of the 30th Prairial.
-From 2 July to 14 September he was Minister of War, in which capacity he displayed great ability.
+From 2 July to 14 September, he was Minister of War, in which capacity he displayed great ability.
 His popularity and contacts with radical Jacobins aroused antipathy of him in the government.
-On the morning of 13 September he found his resignation announced in the Moniteur before he was aware that he had tendered it.
+On the morning of 13 September, he found his resignation announced in Le Moniteur Universel before he was aware that he had tendered it.
 This was a trick; played upon him by Sieyès and Roger Ducos, the directors allied to Napoleon.

 Though Bernadotte declined to help Napoleon Bonaparte stage his coup d'état of November 1799, Napoleon was resolved to win over the "Obstacle Man" and showered him with honors.
 Napoleon acknowledged Bernadotte's administrative ability and influence by naming him a Councillor of State in February 1800.
-In April 1800, despite his Republican sympathies, Bernadotte was offered, and freely accepted, from April 1800 to 18 August 1801, the post of Commander-in-Chief of the Army of the West in the rebellious Vendée where he successfully restored its tranquility.
-This was seen as an appointment of trust as while Napoleon embarked on his summer Italian Campaign, where he ultimately prevailed at the Battle of Marengo, he left Bernadotte not far from Paris with an army.
+In April 1800, despite his republican sympathies, Bernadotte was offered, and freely accepted, from April 1800 to 18 August 1801, the post of Commander-in-Chief of the Army of the West in the rebellious Vendée, where he successfully restored its tranquility.
+This was seen as an appointment of trust, as while Napoleon embarked on his summer Italian Campaign, where he ultimately prevailed at the Battle of Marengo, he left Bernadotte not far from Paris with an army.
 In his farewell note to Bernadotte on his way to Italy, Napoleon wrote: "I am going to fling myself once more into the hazards of war.
 We do not know how it may turn out.
 If I fall, you will find yourself with 40,000 men at the gates of Paris.
 In your hands will be the fate of the Republic."
 As Bernadotte was brother-in-law to Joseph and close friends with his other brothers and sisters, Napoleon is thought to have been considering the welfare of his family in the possible event of his death on the battlefield, as well as the future of the country, by leaving his erstwhile rival in a position to seize the reins of government as, of his former rivals, only Bernadotte had the political and military skill and popularity to maintain the Republic.

 In 1802, Napoleon Bonaparte proposed that Bernadotte head to New France to serve as governor of Louisiana, which was to be transferred back to French control following the Third Treaty of San Ildefonso.
 In accepting the position, Bernadotte requested additional soldiers, settlers, and funding to support the colony, but Napoleon refused.
-In response, Bernadotte, declined the posting and instead was named plenipotentiary ambassador to the United States.
+In response, Bernadotte declined the posting and instead was named plenipotentiary ambassador to the United States.
 His posting was cancelled after the Sale of Louisiana.